Plugin creation guide#

 if [ ! -d "$BITOPS_OPSREPO_ENVIRONMENT_DIR" ]; then

-echo "No duplicate-environment directory.
+echo "No sample-plugin directory.
 Skipping."

 exit 0